Petraeus, star on battlefield, felled at CIA by affair

 Holly Petraeus is the daughter of four-star General William Knowlton, who was superintendent of the U.S. Military Academy at West Point when Petraeus was a cadet.

-She briefed the press at the Pentagon on her efforts recently and was introduced by Defense Secretary Leon Panetta, who called her "a true friend of the Department of Defense and a dedicated member of our military family."
+She briefed the press at the Pentagon on her efforts recently and was introduced by Defence Secretary Leon Panetta, who called her "a true friend of the Department of Defence and a dedicated member of our military family."

-Petraeus has four Defense Distinguished Service Medal awards, three Distinguished Service Medal awards, the Bronze Star Medal for valor, and the State Department Distinguished Service Award.
+Petraeus has four Defence Distinguished Service Medal awards, three Distinguished Service Medal awards, the Bronze Star Medal for valour, and the State Department Distinguished Service Award.

 He has a doctorate in international relations from Princeton University.